 Toward the end of The Dean Martin Show (1965-1974), the bevy of beautiful women that hung on Martin were known as the Ding-a-lings.

 The leaf has strayed too far from the ocean and is drying up.

-An imitation of ocean explorer and conservationist Jacques Cousteau (1910-1997), whose heavily accented narration of his documentary TV series The Undersea World of Jacques Cousteau (1966-1976) has been parodied for decades.
+An imitation of French ocean explorer and conservationist Jacques Cousteau (1910-1997), whose heavily accented narration of his documentary TV series The Undersea World of Jacques Cousteau (1966-1976) has been parodied for decades.

 Snipe.
 Your snipe.
 Uh, guys, I couldn’t find any snipe.
 Guys?

 The snipe hunt is a type of practical joke in which a group of people take an unsuspecting victim out to the woods at night to hunt for snipe.
 The victim is handed a bag and told that the others will drive the snipe in his direction so that he can catch them in the bag.
 Then those who are in on the joke leave and wait for the victim to catch on.